dafyddcrosby/docs.daveops.net/meta/advice_for_new_software_devs.md

----
-tags: advice
----

-## Advice for new software devs
+# Advice for new software devs

 - Build the right *it* before you build it *right*.
 Do a [pretotype](http://www.pretotyping.org) before a prototype to see if it's even worth the effort (you'll find often it's not).
 - When you're stuck, ask a more experienced developer.
 Don't let pride keep you from getting the work done.